 \subsubsection{Our strategies to overcome difficulties}

-To address the first two challenges, we draw inspiration from later studies built on \cite{NV17} and \cite{NV18}, adapting their proofs to fit our purposes.
+To address the first two challenges, we draw inspiration from \cite{NV17} and \cite{NV18} to fit our purposes.
 Specifically, we look to \cite{HSV19} by Hirsch, Stuvard, and Valtorta, which examines energy-minimizing harmonic maps with multiple values, and \cite{EE19} by Edelen and Engelstein, which focuses on nonlinear free boundary problems.
-In \cite{HSV19}, the authors used cut-off functions to bypass reliance on the unique continuation and nesting properties of integral domains in defining monotone densities.
-Similar ideas appear in \cite{FWZ24,NV24,WZ24}.
-Meanwhile, \cite{EE19} employed compactness arguments to avoid these issues altogether.
-Back to our model in this paper, it is less straightforward to apply cut-off functions because of the time dimension, making it hard to adopt arguments in \cite{HSV19} to the evolutional problem.
-Fortunately, with careful adjustments, the approach in \cite{EE19} suits our flow setting very well.
-A key step in this adaptation is the parabolic version of the ``$ L^2 $-best estimates" (Proposition \ref{L2BestProp}), which associates ``displacements" with differences in the ``monotone" localized energy densities across two scales.
-To our knowledge, this insight is new and previously unused in harmonic map flow studies.
-Concerning the third difficulty, we refine the definition of quantitative stratification by introducing subtler restrictions on the scales.
-We also establish the inclusion results for quantitative strata at different scales to connect theorems under this new definition to the classical one.
-These adjustments allow us to tackle our model for harmonic map flows and obtain the desired properties.
-For more details, see the beginning of Section \ref{QuantitativeStratification}.
+In \cite{HSV19}, the authors used cut-off functions to bypass the reliance on the unique continuation and nesting properties of integral domains to define monotone densities.
+Meanwhile, \cite{EE19} used compactness arguments to avoid these issues altogether.

+In this paper, the application of cut-off functions is less straightforward due to the time dimension, making it hard to use arguments in \cite{HSV19} to the evolutionary problem.
+Fortunately, with careful adjustments, the approach in \cite{EE19} suits the flow setting very well.
+A key step in this adaptation is to establish the parabolic version of the ``$ L^2 $-best estimates" (Proposition \ref{L2BestProp}), which associates ``displacements" with differences in the ``monotone" localized energy densities across two scales.
+To our knowledge, this insight has not previously been used in harmonic map flow studies.
+Regarding the third difficulty, we refine the definition of quantitative stratification by introducing more subtle restrictions on the scales.
+We also establish inclusion results for quantitative strata at different scales, connecting theorems under this new definition to the classical one.
 It represents another novelty of our paper.